barissimsek/interviewkit/README.md

 * RAID, https://youtu.be/U-OCdTeZLac, Tech Videos

 ## Behavioural
+* Intro to Behavioural Interviews, https://youtu.be/PJKYqLP6MRE, Jackson Gabbard
 * How to Tell a Good Story, https://youtu.be/hU6BVxtGd5g, ALifeEngineered
-* Senior Staff Engineer Interview Questions, https://youtu.be/An5gq_oiVHc, Mock Questions
 * Cracking the Behavioral Interview, https://youtu.be/ld0cvWnrVsU, Keep On Coding
 * All You Need To Know About Behavioral Interviews, https://youtu.be/6rW01g6Obwk, Clément Mihailescu

+Optional for Staff/Principal engineers:
+* Senior Staff Engineer Interview Questions, https://youtu.be/An5gq_oiVHc, Mock Questions

 ## Optionals